Two-Stage Decoding Algorithm and Bounds for Group Testing with Prior Statistics: Main Results

-\begin{proof} Let $G$ denote the number of non-defective items that were hidden and not detected in \ac{dnd} (i.e., the number of false positive items).
-We upper bound the probability of error in \ac{dnd}, by the sum of the average probability of error $P_{e,a}^{(DND)}$ and a concentration term as follows:
+Let $G$ denote the number of non-defective items that were hidden and not detected in \ac{dnd} (i.e., the number of false positive items).
+We introduce the following upper-tail deviation probability for the number of false positives

+\textcolor{black}{Under the defective model given in Section~\ref{sec_problem_form} with $K_{\min}\le K\le K_{\max}$, Stage~2 enforces only an \emph{upper} budget $\textcolor{black}{\lfloor} \gamma K_{\max}\textcolor{black}{\rfloor} $ on the support size (Algorithm~\ref{alg:cap}).
+Accordingly, we choose $g$ to control the event that the number of possibly defective items after \ac{dnd} exceeds this budget, e.g.,